MahmoudDawood/learnings/KodeKloud/Kubernetes for the Absolute Beginners – Hands-on Tutorial.md

     type: NodePort
     ports:
       - targetPort: 80
-        port: 80 (The only mandatory field)
+        port: 80 (The only mandatory field, Assumes targetPort to be the same, automatically sets nodePort to a free port)
         nodePort: 30008
     selector:
       key: value (to specify pods linked to the service)